 - Easily contact your water utility.

-Inside InstallationIf your property is designated for inside meter installation, the water meter will be installed as close as possible to the shut-off valve for the house/building, typically in the basement.
+If your property received an inside meter installation, the water meter has been installed as close as possible to the shut-off valve for the house/building, typically in the basement.

-Canadians who live in homes that are metered use 39 per cent less water than those who live in homes that are not metered.
+- On average, Canadians who live in homes that are metered use 39 per cent less water than those who live in homes that are not metered.

-A steadily dripping tap can waste up to 880 L of water a day – that’s 321,200 litres of water a year!
+- A steadily dripping tap can waste up to 880 L of water a day – that’s 321,200 litres of water a year!

-Residents of BC are the second highest water users in Canada.
+- Residents of B.C. are the second highest water users in Canada.